Practice Fees

 Hardship

-The fee waiver application process that was introduced in 2020 as a result of the Covid-19 pandemic remains in the 2023 Regulations and has now been extended to include applications on the basis of general hardship - see Regulation 4.
-To apply to IPReg to have your practising fees waived on the basis of hardship, please make an application via the Practice Fee Waiver Application tab of your Annual Return menu in your IPReg account.
+The fee waiver application process for registered attorneys that was introduced in 2020 as a result of the Covid-19 pandemic remains in the 2025 Regulations and includes applications on the basis of general hardship.
+To apply to IPReg to have your practising fees waived on the basis of hardship, please read paragraphs 4-7 of the 2025 Regulations and make an application via the Practice Fee Waiver Application tab of your Annual Return menu in your IPReg account.
 You must provide evidence of hardship.

 The fees for an individual/body to be entered on or to remain on a single register (ie Patent or Trade Mark) or both registers (ie Patent and Trade Mark) can be found below: